 ‘The Stratford Upon Avon & Midland Junction Railway’ (or S.M.J.) was a small independent railway company which ran a line across the empty, untouched centre of England.
 It visited the counties of Northamptonshire, Warwickshire, Oxfordshire and a little of Buckinghamshire, only existing as the SMJ from 1909 to 1923.
 In 1923 the S.M.J.became a minor arm of the London Midland and Scottish (L.M.S.), then in 1948 'British Railways'

 Gone but not forgotten: "the damsel is not dead, but sleepeth"

 Started by Richard Woods.
-Last reply by Richard Woods Mar 2.
+Last reply by Stephen Dawson Mar 11.

 I apologise for being slightly 'off-piste' with this enquiry.
 I am referring to the SLS 'Farewell to GCR' DMU railtour of 27/8/1966 from Birmingham New Street.
 Does anyone hold or know of operating details or images of this tour?As part of the…See More

 Thanks very much for your assistance and your comments about tours.
 I am very interested in SLS tours including joint with other societies and help the SLS with an archive of images and documents of those tours.
 This may not be appropriate…"